swagger-api/swagger-node/docs/quick-start.md

 ### <a name="upandrunning"></a>Get an API up and running

-First, we create a new swagger-node project and test a simple "hello world" API.
+First, we create a new swagger project and test a simple "hello world" API.

-1. Install swagger-node, as described in the [installation guide](install.md).
+1. Install swagger, as described in the [installation guide](install.md).

-2. Create swagger-node project directory and cd to it.
+2. Create swagger project directory and cd to it.
 This is where you'll create your first project.

 3. Execute the project create command: